Courts Organisation

 A judge who is not permanently assigned may be assigned to a particular district by the President of the District Court.
 Where a judge cannot hear a particular matter due to an interest, the President may nominate another judge.

-District judges appointed to Irish speaking areas must possess requisite knowledge of Irish to enable him hear cases in Irish.
-The jurisdiction of the courts, in terms of the types of case they may hear and the monetary value are set out in other sections.
+District judges appointed to Irish-speaking areas must possess the requisite knowledge of Irish to enable them to hear cases in Irish.
+The jurisdiction of the courts, in terms of the types of cases they may hear, and the monetary value are set out in other sections.

 A qualifying solicitor has a right of audience before the District Court.
 He must be qualified to practise.